juju-solutions/charm-aws-integrator/README.md

 credentials via the `credentials`, or `access-key` and `secret-key`, charm config options.

+# Resource Usage Note

+It is important to keep in mind that relating to this charm gives other charms the ability to potentially allocate billable cloud resources that will **not** show up in the Juju model and thus will need to be manually tracked and audited via the cloud's interface.

 # Examples

 Following are some examples using AWS integration with CDK.